50+ Gorgeous Ideas for a Dark Feminine Bedroom

 Pair it with warm metals like brass or copper to enhance the richness.
 Add soft textures (such as a velvet bench or embroidered pillows) to keep it cozy.

-Teal also works beautifully with dusty pinks or soft grays if you want a more feminine edge.
+Teal pairs beautifully with dusty pinks or soft grays.
+It all depends on whether you’re leaning toward a softer or bolder look.
 If your space gets lots of sunlight, this color really glows.
 You can even use it on the ceiling for extra drama.

 👉 My top tip: When using teal, don’t forget to add contrast.
 Light wood or neutral textiles keep the room from feeling too saturated.